Key Takeaway (TLDR):

 Show your personality and let it shine through in your copy and content to create more curiosity in your writing!

-#3 Keep em’ curious, don’t lead the witness
+#3 Don’t lead the witness

 Ok, so it’s my husband who watches all the true crime and detective shows at our house -not me, but I’m pretty sure there’s a term called “leading the witness” where you get them to come to the conclusion you want them to arrive to.